 7th February 2018

-Cockpit Arts is honoured to have been selected as a host organisation for The Weston Jerwood Creative Bursaries programme enabling us to welcome a new member of staff.
-Former University of Hertfordshire student Maxine Clark is starting work at Cockpit Arts after landing a place on a prestigious nationwide programme promoting new talent in the arts.
+Cockpit is honoured to have been selected as a host organisation for The Weston Jerwood Creative Bursaries programme enabling us to welcome a new member of staff.
+Former University of Hertfordshire student Maxine Clark is starting work at Cockpit after landing a place on a prestigious nationwide programme promoting new talent in the arts.

 Maxine is one of just 40 recent graduates from around the country picked to receive a Weston Jerwood Creative Bursary.
-She will spend 12 months working as Special Projects Co-ordinator at Cockpit Arts as a paid placement in line with Living Wage Foundation guidelines.
+She will spend 12 months working as Special Projects Co-ordinator at Cockpit as a paid placement in line with Living Wage Foundation guidelines.

 Cockpit’s CEO, Vanessa Swann said: “We’re really excited to have Maxine working with us and to be part of the Weston Jerwood Creative Bursaries programme.
 Making sure we have access to the widest pool of talent is absolutely vital to the success of individual organisations like ours and to the arts as a whole.”